sl-design-system/components/website/src/categories/components/toggle-button/toggle-button.md

 ---
 title: Toggle button
-description: A description of toggle button.
+description: A toggle button is a button that changes its state between "on" and "off" using an icon to represent its current state.
 componentType: action
-shortDescription: A short description of toggle button.
+shortDescription: A toggle button is a button that changes its state between "on" and "off" using an icon to represent its current state.
+It consists of just an icon (without any text) that changes visually to indicate the toggle state.
+For example, a play/pause button or a favorite/unfavorite star.
 layout: "categories/components/components.njk"
 tags: component
 packageName: toggle-button